All in-person American Citizen Services are by appointment only.

 If you have an urgent need to travel due to a medical emergency or death/serious illness of an immediate family member, and require an emergency passport, please write to the appropriate consular office with proof of and reason for travel: JerusalemACS@state.gov or TelAvivACS@state.gov.

 - Confirmed travel itinerary with confirmation/ticket number

 - Documentation of the emergency (typically a hospital or police report)

 - Scanned copy of the bio page of all passports needing renewal

 Once approved, emergency passports are printed and given to applicants on the same day as the appointment.

-The Embassy strongly suggests that applicants bring their own photocopies to their appointment.
+The Embassy requires that applicants bring photocopies of their passports, other necessary IDs, and all relevant documents to their appointment.